Analysis of a Reduced-Order Model for the Simulation of Elastic Geometric Zigzag-Spring Meta-Materials: Introduction

 This behavior is very valuable since it allows the structure to naturally nestle to complex shapes, in contrast to traditional flexible materials, like cardboard, fabrics, or sheets of metal.

-In general, the deformation behavior of such materials can be controlled by incorporating meso-structures with the desired mechanical properties \cite{Martinez2019} that may also form elaborate aesthetically pleasing patterns, which can be used to approximate 3D surfaces well.
+The deformation behavior of such materials can be controlled by incorporating meso-structures with the desired mechanical properties \cite{Martinez2019} that may also form elaborate aesthetically pleasing patterns, which can be used to approximate 3D surfaces well.

-However, using such complex patterns for inverse shape design leads to two problems: first, their distribution on the surface is a non-trivial geometric task.
-Second, there is the problem of performance of their simulation.
+However, using such complex patterns for inverse shape design leads to two problems: First, their distribution on the surface is a non-trivial geometric task.
+Second, there is the problem of the performance of their simulation.

-The structure of a pattern can be very complex and of high geometric resolution, hence its simulation is of significant computational cost.
+The pattern can be of very complex geometry and of high resolution, hence its simulation is of significant computational cost.
 To speed up the optimization process, simplifications need to be made.

-In this work we address this problem by simplifying the structure of the pattern by encoding its mechanical properties into the material parameters used in the physical simulation and further performing a homogenization of the meta-material on the coarse level.
+In this work, {we focus on structures composed of zigzag spring patterns, and} we address the problem by simplifying the structure of the pattern by encoding its mechanical properties into the material parameters used in the physical simulation and further performing a homogenization of the meta-material on the coarse level.

-Recently, Leimer and Musialski \shortcite{Leimer2020a} proposed a structural simplification for such meso-structures to reduce the computational burden by keeping the input-output behaviour.
-In this paper, we extend this method and propose the following: \begin{enumerate} \item We introduce a pattern generator that is capable of creating flexible hexagonal or rectangular patterns whose flexibility can be locally controlled. \item We propose an optimization scheme for encoding the deformation behavior of a structurally complex pattern into the material parameters of a simple pattern, thus greatly reducing the computational cost of physical simulation. \item We apply our proposed method to the task of shape design by formulating an optimization problem that aims to find the ideal boundary constraints for a flexible pattern such that the pattern deforms to approximate a given target shape. \end{enumerate}
+Recently, Leimer and Musialski \cite{Leimer2020a,Leimer2020b} proposed a structural simplification for such {zigzag spring} meso-structures to reduce the computational burden while keeping the input-output behavior.
+This paper is an extension of that work and provides a more rigorous approach to the sampling of simulated examples used for the material parameter optimization and systematic analysis of their influence.
+The contributions of this paper are as follows: \begin{enumerate} \item We introduce a pattern generator for zigzag springs that is capable of creating flexible hexagonal or rectangular patterns whose flexibility can be locally controlled. \item We propose an optimization scheme for encoding the deformation behavior of {a zigzag pattern} into the material parameters of a simple pattern, thus greatly reducing the computational cost of physical simulation.

+\item This optimization scheme requires a number of example deformations of the full pattern in order to find a good fit for the reduced model parameters.
+We analyze how the choice of example deformations influences the accuracy of the optimization and propose a small set of examples that performs well in terms of both accuracy and computational cost. \item We apply our reduced model to the task of shape design by formulating an optimization problem that aims to find the ideal boundary constraints for a flexible {zigzag pattern} such that the pattern deforms to approximate a given target shape.
+The advantage of the reduced model is demonstrated by comparing the computational cost of the optimization with that of the full pattern. \end{enumerate}